There is an erroneous assumption that all relationships are based on love. The reality is that not all of them are. Some are based on fear.

 Anxiety about being alone, or even being single, can be a powerful driver.
 It can be powerful enough to distort reality.
 Illusions become the new normal.
 A peculiar kind of blindness twists all the horrors of a relationship into something bearable.
-The intolerable becomes the tolerable.
+The intolerable becomes tolerable.
 What could not be accepted is now justified, even defended.
 All of the pain is perceived as being preferable to being alone.

 Anxiety can also turn off selectivity.
-Criteria, expectations and wants are significantly altered.
+Criteria, expectations, and wants are significantly altered.
 The bar is not set high, but low.
 Anyone who shows interest is now acceptable.
 There is no discernment.
-As long as someone shows a hint of a romantic interest, that person is suitable as a boyfriend or girlfriend, even potential spouse.
+As long as someone shows a hint of a romantic interest, that person is suitable as a boyfriend or girlfriend, even a potential spouse.

 The Fast Track to Love

+Is it Love?
 Passion Vs. Reality

-The romantic, but problematic, idea of love at first sight is built on instant gratification.
-It does not take into consideration that attachment without knowledge of another can equal difficulty, pain and loss.
+The romantic, but problematic, idea of love, at first sight, is built on instant gratification.
+It does not take into consideration that attachment without knowledge of another can equal difficulty, pain, and loss.
 Love in isolation has never been an effective problem solver.
 Strong emotions are weak tools in evaluating a decent long-term companion.
-Minus reason, insight and logic, things can fall apart, quickly.
+Minus reason, insight, and logic, things can fall apart, quickly.